 Once you’ve agreed to the quote, our engineers will roll up their sleeves and get to work!
 To transform your load cell into something real and tangible, we will conduct many failures and risk assessment tests.
 Your satisfaction and approval is our goal, so you can expect to receive frequent progress updates during this phase.

 The design process can be as collaborative as you want it to be.
 We can take your list of specifications and turn it into a reality; however, the design process can often be a bit more nuanced than that.
 There are usually engineering tradeoffs, and we want our customers to be involved in these decisions as necessary.
 For bigger projects, we often schedule weekly conference calls between our team and our customers to discuss progress and important milestones.

 After an initial design has been approved, we will manufacture prototypes for you to evaluate.
 We utilize all of the manufacturing tools available to us, including rapid CNC-machining, stamping, cutting, etching, and more to get you parts in a time frame that fits your project schedule.
 While prototypes undergo thorough in-house testing, feedback from our customers is extremely important at this stage in the project.
 If design changes are necessary, we will iterate until we have a production-ready design.

 Step 5: Finalize Your Product Design & Send to Production

 Once we formally agree on the final design of your custom load cell sensor, we will finalize the documentation, produce the necessary tooling, and send the design to our in-house manufacturing facilities.

-All SMD's Load cells use proprietary sputtered thin film strain gauge technology to create a rugged sensor with exceptional long term stability.
+All of SMD's Load cells use proprietary sputtered thin-film strain gauge technology to create a rugged sensor with exceptional long term stability.
 These sensitive sensors offer a wide-variety force range and are manufactured using state-of-the-art equipment.
-The compact sensors feature integral overload protection scheme can be used to electronically measure force or displacement in a wide variety of applications.
+The compact sensors feature an integral overload protection scheme can be used to electronically measure force or displacement in a wide variety of applications.

 |· Suited for low force